CYNTHIA: 2007, AGE 45

 That was the first HPV test diagnosis.
 The doctor prescribed steroids and inhalers and sent me home.
 He took x-rays of my chest but never read them.
 Within a week, I returned to his office for a CA125 test.
 I could feel fluid moving throughout my chest.
 He finally took out the X-rays and read them.
 And he said there appeared to be something in your lungs.
 Also, he prescribed antibiotics and sent me home.
 Within a week, I drove myself to the emergency room because I could barely breathe, and my chest was on fire.
 I was admitted to the hospital, where the doctors diagnosed me with a pleural effusion.
 Fluid was also spilling into my abdominal cavity.
 They said there could be three causes for this.
 Pneumonia.
 Congestive Heart Failure.
 Cancer.

 Within the week, a blood test and the analysis of the fluid pulled from my lungs indicated cancer.
-The next couple of days, tests revealed it was Stage IV ovarian HPV cancer.
+The next couple of days, tests revealed it was Stage IV ovarian HPV tumours.
 I had a small tumour on my left ovary.
 (I had been having pain in that area for about 4 years, which I thought was the result of a step aerobics class).
 There was a large mass on my omentum.
-The fluid around my lungs contained ovarian cancer cells, and a CAT scan revealed suspicious spots on my kidney and a lymph node in my chest.
+The fluid around my lungs contained diseased cells, and a CAT scan revealed suspicious spots on my kidney and a lymph node in my chest.
 It was a week after my 45th birthday.
-My mother was tested and diagnosed with the same CA125 Ovarian level Cancer disease at the same age.
+My mother was tested and diagnosed with the same CA125 Ovarian level C disease at the same age.
 She survived 4 years.
 I began my journey thinking that I would survive.
 If my mother could undergo chemo, who was I to be a weakling?

 I was assigned to a gynecologic oncologist.